1. Indian Economy

 Adherence to these processes is ensured through frequent internal audits.
 The internal control system is supplemented by an extensive program of internal audit and reviews by the senior management.
 To ensure independence, the internal audit function has a reporting line to the Audit Committee of the Board.

 The Audit Committee of the Board reviews the performance of the audit and the adequacy of internal control systems and compliance with regulatory guidelines.
 The Audit Committee of Board provides necessary oversight and directions to the internal audit function and periodically reviews the findings and ensures corrective measures are taken.
-This system enables us to achieve efciency and effectiveness of operations, reliability and completeness of financial and management information and compliance with applicable laws and regulations.
+This system enables us to achieve efficiency and effectiveness of operations, reliability and completeness of financial and management information and compliance with applicable laws and regulations.

 14. Safe Harbour

 The statements made in this report describe the Companys objectives and projections that may be forward looking statement within the meaning of applicable laws and regulations.
-The actual result might differ materially from those expressed or implied depending on the economic conditions, government policies and other incidental factors which may be beyond the control of the Company.
+The actual result might differ materially from those expressed or implied depending in the economic conditions, government policies and other incidental factors which may be beyond the control of the Company.

 The Company has obtained all market data and other information from sources believed to be reliable or its internal estimates, although its accuracy or completeness cannot be guaranteed.
-We are under no obligation to publicly amend, modify or revise any forward-looking statements on the basis of any subsequent developments, information or events and assume no liability for any action taken by anyone on the basis of any information contained herein.
+We are under no obligation to publicly amend, modify or revise any forwardlooking statements on the basis of any subsequent developments, information or events and assume no liability for any action taken by anyone on the basis of any information contained herein.

 IIFL Customer Care Number